SilenZcience/cat_win/ARGUMENTS.md

 By default different Colors will be used to better highlight specific Parts of the Output or make original and changed Parts of a Line more distinguishable.
 Using --nocolor will disable all Colors and only display the Output in plain monochrome Text.

+### <a id="editor">-!, --edit</a>

+Opens a simple Editor to write/edit the Content of any provided File one by one.
+Not-existing Files will be opened first and existing Ones will be able to be edited after that.
+The Editor can be closed using the Hotkey ^q (Ctrl-q).
+The Editor will not save changes automatically.
+To Save the Edits use the Hotkey ^s (Ctrl-s).
+Files will be saved with the text Encoding defined by <a href="#enc">enc=X, enc&#42889;X</a>.

 ### <a id="clip">-c, --clip</a>